eHarmony vs Hinge – Which One is Better in 2023?

 Who is eHarmony Best For?
 Hinge?

-eHarmony is designed for people who're looking for their lifelong partner and are ready to get married.
+eHarmony is designed for people who are looking for a lifelong partner and are ready to get married.
 Their focus is on finding someone you'll have ultimate compatibility with.

 Hinge is also designed to help you form a lasting relationship, but it doesn't seem quite as serious.
-It seems to be designed for younger users who're looking for a monogamous relationship but may not necessarily be looking for the person they're going to marry.
+It appears to be designed for younger users who are looking for a monogamous relationship but may not necessarily be looking for the person they're going to marry.

-Below, I've broken down eHarmony and Hinge dating apps by category, so you can see which site is better for your needs and worth the money.
+Below, I've broken down eHarmony and Hinge dating apps by category so you can see which is better for your needs and worth the money.

 1. Compatibility Algorithm

 eHarmony has a much more complex system.
-You'll go through a much more involved questionnaire, and they use 29 points of compatibility to make matches. eHarmony may be somewhat more likely to help you find someone you want to spend the rest of your life with.
+You'll complete a much more involved questionnaire, and they use 29 points of compatibility to make matches.
+Thus, eHarmony may be somewhat more likely to help you find someone you want to spend the rest of your life with.

 2. Cost

 Both Hinge and eHarmony have free basic plans, but you won't get as many features.
-With the Hinge free plan, you can see full user profiles, but you'll only have a limited amount of likes you can send.
+With the Hinge free plan, you can see full user profiles, but you'll only have a limited number of likes to send.
 You're only able to message someone when there's a mutual like.

 With the eHarmony free plan, you get very little.
 You can join and complete your compatibility questionnaire for free.
-You can then see some profile information of your matches, but if you want to see photos or start a conversation, you'll need to sign up for a paid plan.
+You can then see some profile information of your matches, but if you want to start a conversation, you'll need to sign up for a paid plan.

 For Hinge, preferred membership plans are as low as $4.99 per month if you're willing to pay six months in advance. eHarmony costs as little as $25.90 per month with a 24-month subscription (more about eHarmony pricing here).
 Hinge is more affordable, but you may prefer the types of matches you get with eHarmony.